Top 7 Locations & Things to Do in Hong Kong

 At night, the harbour area is a true symphony of lights coming from all the high-rise buildings surrounding the waterfront on both sides.
 You can enjoy a stunning 360-degree panoramic view of central Hong Kong – probably one of the most impressive in the world.

 No visit to Hong Kong without exploring the iconic indoor Jade Market in sprawling Kowloon, where you can give your haggling skills a whirl.
-Being a mecca of jade items, hand-carved pendants, talismans, pearls, and a ton of other accessories in the genre of both semi-precious stones and beautiful gemstones, the Jordan Market is an everlasting attraction in the city.
+Being a mecca of jade items, hand-carved pendants, talismans, pearls, and a ton of other accessories in the genre of semi-precious stones and beautiful gemstones, the Jordan Market is an everlasting attraction in the city.

 The Jade Market is usually open from 10 a.m. to 4 p.m.
 In case you feel like visiting another market in this area, consider the local food market, the Yau Ma Tei market in Kansu Street, or the Temple Street Night Market, which is also a big draw with its gadgets, electronics, clothing, bags and other knick-knacks.

 Nevertheless, the immediate monotony is broken right in the adjoining streets, full of ethnic shops, local markets and small authentic stalls.
 It is a multi-cultural society with a pronounced diversity of people and backgrounds.
-Jordan is one of the real fascinating places to visit in Hong Kong!
+Jordan is one of the fascinating places to visit in Hong Kong!

-On Lantau Island at Ngong Ping you will find the famous Big Buddha statue, Tian Tan Buddha, situated near the Po Lin Monastery.
+On Lantau Island at Ngong Ping, you will find the famous Big Buddha statue, Tian Tan Buddha, situated near the Po Lin Monastery.
 It is a massive bronze statue of Buddha Shakyamuni from 1993.
-For its inauguration monks from all over the world were invited.
+For its inauguration, monks from all over the world were invited.

 The adjoining monastery and the Big Buddha are both locations that can be visited during day hours.
 The Buddha can be viewed from outside free of charge, whereas a fee is charged if you want to enter to see the relic of Gautama Buddha, as well as the carved bell depicting images of Buddhas.

-The Man Mo Temple from 1847 is a unique temple at Sheung Wan in Central and the largest Man Mo temple in entire Hong Kong.
-The two gods being worshipped here are Man, the God of the Civil or Literature, and Mo, the Martial God.
+The Man Mo Temple from 1847 is a unique temple at Sheung Wan in Central and the largest Man Mo temple in Hong Kong.
+The two gods worshipped here are Man, the God of the Civil or Literature, and Mo, the Martial God.

-In 1993, the Man Mo Temple was declared a Grade I historic building, and has now status as a historic monument.
+In 1993, the Man Mo Temple was declared a Grade I historic building and has now status as a historic monument.

 Read next: Do You Master the Art of Travelling Light